A Chemist & a Farmer: The Peak of Good CBD

-At Slyng, we wanted to find out more about Peak City CBD, a locally sourced brand.
-We sat down with the founder and CEO to find out what makes his CBD stand out.
-Talking to Matt, you feel like you’re catching up with an old friend.
-So much so, we just had to use his first name in this interview.
+, you feel like you’re catching up with an old friend.
 Humble and down to earth, it’s hard to believe he came into the hemp industry extracting CBD and formulating his own products.

-Launched in early 2019, Matt Weschler spent his early career in marketing and sales of scientific equipment.
+Before Peak City CBD launched in early 2019, Weschler spent his early career in marketing and sales of scientific equipment.
 If you had told him 20 years ago when he started in that business that he would throw it all away to start a cannabis company, he would have thought you were crazy.

 It turns out Matt was so interested in producing quality CBD oil that he took classes and figured out the extraction process himself.